 First, 89% of marketers say email marketing is their primary lead generation channel.

-On top of that, personalization yields 26% more opens than generic email.
+On top of that, personalization yields 26% more opens than a generic email.
 That tells us that personalization will probably be used more over the coming years — or, at least, it should be.

 Triggered emails also have a 70.5% higher open rate than regular emails.
 And, on the whole, companies using marketing automation earn 53% more conversions in general than companies that don’t.